-The Federal Direct loans are loans borrowed by the student.
+Federal Direct loans are guaranteed student loans for all FAFSA filers and do not require a credit check.
+Federal Direct Loans are borrowedby the student.
 Funding for the loan comes from the U.S. Department of Education.
 Direct loans are divided into two types: subsidized and unsubsidized.

 Qualification for the Direct Subsidized Loan is based on financial need as determined by the FAFSA.
-The federal government pays the interest on this loan during periods of half-time attendance or more, and for periods of authorized deferment.
-Beginning July 1, 2012, subsidized loans will be available to undergraduates only and the loans will not be subsidized during the six month grace period.
+The federal government pays the interest on this loan during periods of half-time attendance or more, during the six month grace period, and for periods of authorized deferment.

 To be eligible for Direct Loans, you must meet the following requirements:

 The origination fee for Direct Subsidized and Unsubsidized Loans disbursed after September 30, 2015 is 1.068%.
 Fees are deducted from each disbursement.

 These rates are fixed until the loan is paid in full or is consolidated.
 However, these rates will change yearly for any new loans borrowed.

 The aggregate (lifetime) limits are: